James McKay Sr.: Tampa

 On October 13, 1846, the McKays entered the little village of Tampa which numbered less than two hundred inhabitants, exclusive of the soldiers in Fort Brooke.
 The village consisted of a few crude log huts thatched with palmetto fronds, with wooden shutters to keep out the cold and rain.
 The cottages were scattered over a sea of white sand.
 Cattle and pigs roamed at will.

 Upon moving to Tampa, McKay opened a general store on Franklin Street (Tampa), invested in real estate, and operated a sawmill on the Hillsborough River.
 He also owned and operated two schooners for cargo transport cargo from Tampa to Cuba, Central America and South America.
-From 1858 McKay built a successful business purchasing and transporting large herds of cattle.
+From 1858 McKay built a successful business purchasing and transporting large herds of Florida Cracker cattle.

 During the 1850s, McKay was awarded the contract to be the sutler for Fort Myers, which was then only a small U.S. fortification built during the Seminole Wars.

 He and his wife had five more children in Tampa (Donald, Marion, Almeria, Matilda and Charles).